3 Exceptional Podcasts Just For Artists

-Thank god my friend John Fitzgerald (a former trader) sat me down for a financial intervention.
+Thank god my friend John (a former trader) sat me down for a financial intervention.
 “No tulips for you,” he said.

 They were outlining the danger of the mortgage-based speculative bubble and warning listeners about the possibility of a market (or dollar) crash.

 At the time, I would rather have gotten my gums scraped than pay attention to a financial podcast.

 I couldn’t tell you who Warren Buffet was, never mind wrap my head around a”derivative swap.”

 But I promised John I’d listen to Financial Sense on laundry day; if only to act like I was on the job with this whole investment thingy.

-Many Sundays and tons of towels later, I started to really get into it.
-I hit the books and took a radical action.
+Many Sundays and tons of towels later, I really found I was into it.

-I withdrew my money out of the market before the 2008 crash.
+I withdrew my money out of the market a bit before the 2008 crash.

 I got completely scorched but not immolated.

 For me, laundry + podcasts = equaled not having to sell my house.

-What Can Podcasts Do For Your Life and Your Art Practice?
+What Will Podcasts Do For Your Life and Your Art Practice?

-Find a podcast that fits your style and needs.
-If you have found one you love not listed here, please put a link to it in the comments.
+If you have a podcast for artists that you love not listed here, please put a link to it in the comments.

 3 Awesome Artists’ Podcasts